 SHOOT FIRST AND PRAY YOU LIVE | Distributed by LIONSGATE:

-Tale of vengeance – outlaw style – as Red Pierre hunts down legendary gunman Bob McGurk to avenge the murder of his Mother and Father.
+Tale of vengeance – outlaw style – as Red Pierre hunts down the legendary gunman, Bob McGurk to avenge the murder of his Mother and Father.

 James Russo (Django Unchained, Donnie Brasco), Jim Gaffigan (It’s Kind of a Funny Story, Chappaquiddick), Jeff Hephner (Interstellar), Richard Tyson (There’s Something About Mary, Black Hawk Down), Clay Wilcox (Lions for Lambs, The Philadelphia Experiment), Chris Browning (Terminator Salvation, Book of Eli), Tamara Hope (Crimson Peak, The Deep End) and John Doman (Blue Valentine, Mystic River)